Slimefun/Slimefun4/docs/sop/update.md

 The first step is just updating Spigot in the pom.xml.
 This should only be done in 2 cases:
 * There's a new major version (well, MC major - 1.19 -> 1.20 is a major)
-* There was a change within MC or Bukkit/Spigot that breaks the API
+* There was a change within MC or Bukkit/Spigot that broke the API

 To update the Spigot version, you will need to go to the `pom.xml` and find the `spigot.version` property, this will be within the `properties` property.
-Simply make this the MC version (e.g. `1.20` or in case of minor `1.20.4`).
+Simply make this the MC version (e.g. `1.20` or in the case of minor `1.20.4`).

 Once updated, **make sure to run a build** to check for compilation failures with `mvn clean package -DskipTests=true`.
 We will go over the tests next.